oracle-livelabs/database/23cfree/schema-priv-setup/setup.md

     </copy>
     ```

-    * Provide the roles and priveledges to user 1 and 2 for this lab setup like so:
+    * Provide the roles and privileges to user 1 and 2 for this lab setup like so:

     ```
     <copy>